Bhavana-Baiju/Bhavana-Baiju/README.md

-### Hi there 👋 I'm BHAVANA BAIJU currently pursuing my BTech degree in Computer Science and Engineering from College of Engineering Kallooppara.
+### Hi there 👋 I'm BHAVANA BAIJU graduate from College of Engineering Kallooppara in Computer Science and Engineering.

-- 🔭 I’m currently working on Unity 3d game named as RDS'24:Road Driving Simulator 2024
+- 🔭 I have worked on projects like RDS'24:Road Driving Simulator 2024 using Unity 3D, E-commerce Website,Temperature Converter,Portfoli.
-- 🌱 I’m currently learning Django
-- 👯 I’m looking to collaborate on FullStack development (MERN)
+- 👯 I’m looking to collaborate on Java FullStack development.
 - 📫 How to reach me: linkedin.com/in/bhavana-baiju-66a397258